Kenshi Yonezu: Early musical career

-In December 2009, Yonezu's song "Clock Lock Works" was featured on an Exit Tunes compilation album, Supernova, the first time a song of his appeared on an album.
-In January, "Musunde Hiraite Rasetsu to Mukuro" was featured on Vocalolegend feat.
+In December 2009, Yonezu's song "Clock Lock Works" was featured on an Exit Tunes compilation album, Supernova, the first time a song of his appeared on the album.
+In January 2010, "Musunde Hiraite Rasetsu to Mukuro" was featured on Vocalolegend feat.
 Hatsune Miku, Exit Tunes' second Oricon top 10 compilation album.
 Yonezu released two self-produced albums in 2010: Hanataba to Suisō in February, and Official Orange in November.
-In 2010 and 2011, Yonezu's songs were featured on many Exit Tunes albums, including Vocalonexus feat.
+Between 2010 and 2011, his songs were featured on many Exit Tunes albums, including Vocalonexus feat.
 Hatsune Miku, which was the second Vocaloid album to reach number one on Oricon's albums chart.
 His songs were featured on the games Hatsune Miku: Project DIVA Extend (2011) and Hatsune Miku: Project DIVA F (2012), and in the Hatsune Miku concert Miku no Hi Dankanshasai (2012), which became the first number one DVD/Blu-ray for a virtual singer.
-On Hachi's Nico Nico account, seven of his songs have been viewed more than 1,000,000 times, including the song "Matryoshka," which had reached 5,000,000 views by 2012.
+On Hachi's Nico Nico account, seven of his songs have been viewed over one million times, including the song "Matryoshka", which had reached 5,000,000 views by 2012.

 In April 2010, Yonezu joined the animation collective Minakata Kenkyūjo (南方研究所), a group that he had worked with since his "Clock Lock Works" video in November 2009.
-On January 23, 2011, Yonezu uploaded his final Hachi Vocaloid video for approximately three years.
+On January 23, 2011, Yonezu uploaded his final Vocaloid video for approximately three years.

 Late Rabbit Edda remained active until 2010.
-They were renamed Ernst Eckman, and added a drummer called Sumimoto to their line up.
+They were renamed Ernst Eckman and added a drummer called Sumimoto to their lineup.
 As Ernst Eckman, they released a single song on MySpace, "Oborozuki to Sono Kōsatsu" (オボロヅキとその考察).
-Yonezu began to feel that he did not work well with other people, and decided to work alone on Vocaloid songs exclusively, giving up on being a part of a band.
+Yonezu felt that he did not work well with other people, and decided to work alone on Vocaloid songs exclusively, giving up on being a part of a band.

 Major label debut

 In March 2011, Yonezu and seven other musicians created Balloom, an independent music label for Internet musicians to widen their musical opportunities.
-His debut album released in 2012, Diorama, debuted at number 6 and sold over 45,000 copies, becoming the biggest release on the label to date.
+His first album, Diorama, was released on May 16, 2012.
+It debuted at number 6 and sold over 45,000 copies, becoming the biggest release on the label to date.
 The album was one of the winners of the 5th CD Shop Awards, an award voted on by music store personnel.
-Yonezu was picked up as a major label artist under Universal Sigma, and debuted in May 2013 with the single "Santa Maria."
+Yonezu became a major label artist under Universal Sigma and debuted in May 2013 with the single "Santa Maria".
 He made the shift in order to work with musicians doing similar things as him.
 On October 28, 2013, Yonezu released his first Vocaloid song in two and a half years, "Donut Hole" (ドーナツホール, Dōnatsu Hōru), using a live band and the vocal Gumi.
-Kenshi Yonezu released his second album, Yankee, on April 23, 2014, followed by the first concert in his career on June 27.
-Yonezu's song "Eine Kleine" was written for Tokyo Metro to be used in its 2014 commercial campaign.
+Yonezu released his second album, Yankee, on April 23, 2014, followed by the first concert in his career on June 27.
+His song, "Eine Kleine", was written for Tokyo Metro to be used in its the commercial campaign.